leloulight/csci71-FinalProject/README.md

 # CSCI E-71 Final Project

 ### December 13 Update
+-- YouTube URL for quick review of our app: https://www.youtube.com/watch?v=85IL4pOFqtM (the final slides are self explanatory/no audio).
+Can speed up the final section because they are intended to be narrated (three slides).
-URL of working product increment : http://taskrmastr.ddns.net
+-- URL of working product increment : http://taskrmastr.ddns.net
-Code Coverage of working product increment : http://taskrmastr.ddns.net:81/coverage
+-- Code Coverage of working product increment : http://taskrmastr.ddns.net:81/coverage
-Jenkins Automated Continuous Integration : http://taskrmastr.ddns.net:8080
+-- Jenkins Automated Continuous Integration : http://taskrmastr.ddns.net:8080

 Description of an automated CI/CD process:
--	Jenkins server hosted off Amazon AWS public server.
+-	Jenkins server is hosted on an Amazon AWS public Windows server.
--	Jenkins job (CSCI_E-71_TaskrMastr_test) is triggered whenever code is pushed to Github repository.
-This is implemented with the help of Jenkins Github plugin.
+-	The Jenkins automated build (CSCI_E-71_TaskrMastr_test) is triggered whenever code is pushed to the GitHub repository.
+This is implemented with the help of the Jenkins GitHub plugin.
--	Downloads code from remote repository on Github, and places it in a local to Jenkins server repository.
+-	Downloads code from remote repository on Github, and places it in a local on the Jenkins server repository.
 -	Run tests:
   - Generates test report in Jenkins
   - Generates coverage report
--	When tests are successful another Jenkins job is available (CSCI_E-71_TaskrMastr_deploy).
-When triggered application will be deployed to the webserver, and hence publically available.
+-	When tests are successful, another Jenkins job is available (CSCI_E-71_TaskrMastr_deploy) to actually deploy the changes.
+When triggered, the application will be deployed to the webserver, and hence publically available.

 ### November 30 Update